TheJonGarcia/color-changer/README.md

 Currently, this project is still being developed but feel free to check out and use any of this material for your own personal uses.

-Feel free to contact me with any questions or suggestions at jonathonmichealgarcia@gmail.com
+Feel free to contact me with any questions or suggestions at jonathonmichealgarcia@gmail.com.

+Thanks for everything!